Classic galactosemia type I

 Opaque lenses of the eyes known as

 If dietary restrictions are started right away, it may be possible to prevent acute toxicity.
 However, long-term complications may still occur.
-These may include: Poor growthLearning disabilitiesSpeech and language problemsFine and gross motor skill delaysOvarian failureCataracts—usually regress with dietary treatment, leaving no remaining visual impairmentDecreased bone mineral density
+These may include: Poor growthLearning disabilitiesSpeech and language problemsFine and gross motor skill delaysOvarian failureCataracts—usually regress with dietary treatment, leaving no remaining visual impairmentDecreased bone mineral density—usually from lack of dairy products

-Most United States infants are screened for galactosemia at birth.
+Most infants in the US are screened for galactosemia at birth.
 A small sample of blood is taken with a heel prick.
 It is also possible to diagnose galactosemia during pregnancy with an

 amniocentesis.
 This test is only done if the baby is at high risk for an illness or condition.